 The curriculum includes three levels of weekly turn-key lessons inDigital Citizenship, Information Literacy, and Media Literacy For Positive Participation.
 It is easy for any school, teacher, after-school program, or home school parent to teach.
 Lessons emphasizes critical thinking, ethical discussion and decision making about digital media issues... all through role-play, hands-on projects, and problem solving tasks.
 Based upon published academic research : NewMedia Literacy Education: A Developmental Approach, it can be taught entirely without technology (that’s because experts widely agree that the most important new media skills are social and behavioral skills!).
 Learn how to bring Cyber Civics to your school.

-Visit the Cyber Civics website to find out why schools in 44 U.S. states, and internationally, teach Cyber Civics.
+Visit the Cyber Civics website to find out why schools and home schoolers in 45 U.S. states, and internationally, teach Cyber Civics.
 Or contact us directly for more information.

 “Since cyber-life is imperative to a child’s future, isn’t it about time to demand that schools implement Cyber Civics classes?”

 -Sue Scheff, in “Digital Citizenship Is As Important As Potty Training: Let's Start Cyber Civics Classes In All Schools”